bruhautomation/ESP-MQTT-JSON-Digital-LEDs/README.md

-# ESP MQTT JSON Digital LEDs
+# ESP8266 MQTT JSON SK6812RGBW HomeAssistant

 This project shows a super easy way to get started using Digital LED strips with [Home Assistant](https://home-assistant.io/), a sick, open-source Home Automation platform that can do just about anything.